Oscar702/Network-Security-Groups-Inspecting-Protocols/README.md

 - Windows 10 (21H2)
 - Ubuntu Server 20.04

-<h2>Steps and Actions/h2>
+<h2>Steps and Actions</h2>

 <p>
 </p>
 <p>
-.To start you need to create two virtual machine on Microsoft Azure.
-One virtual machine will be operating on Windows 1o the other on Linux Ubuntu.
-Both will have two cpus and they must be on the same VNET.</p>
+To start you need to create two virtual machine on Microsoft Azure.
+Name one virtual machine VM1 and the other VM2.
+For VM1 one select Windows 10 as the operating system. .
+Important to remember your username/password.
+Also make sure both virtual machines are in the same Vnetwork.
+I recommend selecting both virtual machines with 2vcpus.</p>

 <img src="https://i.imgur.com/9iuAbJF.png"/>

-<p>Once that is done go on the Windows machine and download Wireshark.
-I will attatch a link to the wireshark download. https://www.wireshark.org/download.html </p>
+<p>Once you are done creating both virtual machines.
+Log into VM1 one using remote desktop, if you are on a mac you will have to download an app called Microsoft RDP.
+Once you logged in to VM1 using your useranme and password open internet explorer.
+Once in internet explorer look for Wireshark and download it in the virtual machine.
+Wireshark is used to inspect network traffic and also to troubleshoot any problems in the network. </p>